Problems with Two Layers of Shingles: Can it be Fixed?

 problems with two layers of shingles

 There are some different opinions about this two-layer model.
 Some building codes may allow it, but most of them don’t.
-In most cases, many of the building codes clearly forbid such construction because it’s considered risky.
-Moreover, although this kind of roof may be viewed as beneficial for many homeowners, the downsides exceed the positive outcomes.
+In most cases, many building codes forbid such construction because it’s considered risky.
+Moreover, although this kind of roof may be beneficial for many homeowners, the downsides exceed the positive outcomes.

 Read also: Average Roof Replacement Time

 It’s cheaper and faster, allowing homeowners to save money.
 Stripping the roof is not only time-consuming but also expensive.
-With multiple layers of shingles, the process is expedited, reducing costs significantly.
+With multiple shingles layers, the process is expedited, reducing costs significantly.
 But then again, be ready for some of these problems with two layers of shingles:

 • You won’t be able to detect damages or leaks.
-Because the old roof has been completely covered, you don’t have the chance to check the sheathing completely.
-You won’t know whether your roof suffers from leaks, rotted (or damaged) wood, algae growth, bad flashing, and others.
-Not only you won’t be able to see them, but you can’t fix them either.
+You cannot check the sheathing because the old roof has been completely covered.
+You won’t know whether your roof suffers from leaks, rotted (or damaged) wood, algae growth, bad flashing, etc. Not only you won’t be able to see them, but you can’t fix them either.

 • Your house’s safety is compromised due to the extra weight.
 Adding a second layer of shingles increases the load, stressing the roof system and potentially the roof decking.
 This is especially risky for snowfall and heavy rain.

 • Your house can get hotter.
 Be logical.
-When there are several layers of roof on top of your head, there would be heat trapped between those layers.
-This extra heat will also affect the shingles, creating premature ageing.
+When there are several roof layers on top of your head, heat is trapped between those layers.
+This extra heat will also affect the shingles, creating premature aging.

 Read also: Quick Fix for Roof Vent Leak During Heavy Rain